sensemore/code.sensemore.io/docs/duck.md

 ## NTP

 _Default: http://pool.ntp.org/_
-Time information is also used in the measurement messages sent by Senseway.
-Time synchronization is needed for this.
+Time information is used in the measurement messages sent by Duck, therefore time synchronization is required.
 For OnPremise installations, the time server can be defined from `Advance > NTP`.

 ## Operations

-It explains which topics to use when communicating with Senseway and how messages should be interpreted.
+This section explains which topics to use when communicating with Duck and how messages should be interpreted.

 `Actor` sends `Payload` with `PayloadType` format to `Topic`

-### Scan
+### Information

-Senseway periodically initiates a scan for connected devices.
-Scan results are published periodically on MQTT. (~ 1min)
+When Duck first wakes up, it publishes an status message to with basic information about the device.

 <table>
 <tr>